Perilous Holiday: Plot

 Patrick Nevil makes the casual acquaintance of fellow American Agnes Stuart while on vacation in Mexico City.
 What Stuart doesn't know is that Nevil is a treasury agent, out to get expatriate counterfeiters Dr. Lilley and George Richards.
 What Nevil doesn't know is that Stuart is also out to get Lilley, whom she holds responsible for her father's death.

 Cast

+Production

+Perilous Holiday is Griffith's final film.